at-fe-rd/b-web-push/Readme.md

 ### Vuejs

-when you choose `vuejs`.
+- When you choose `vuejs`, You will see the `wp-worker.js` created in public folder.
+Vuejs auto copy all files in public folder to their build folder.

-You need to setup some environment for it in `main.js`
+- Thus, you just need to setup some environment for it in `main.js`

 ```bash
 import webPush from 'web-push-js'